emanuega/MERlin/docs/tasks.rst

 Parameters:

 * microns\_per\_pixel -- The number of microns to correspond with a pixel in the mosaic.
+If set to "full_resolution", the mosaic is generated with the same resolution as the input images.
 * data\_channels -- The names of the data channels to export, corresponding to the data organization.
 If not provided, all data channels are exported.
 * z\_indexes -- The z index to export.
 If not provided all z indexes are exported.
+* fov\_crop\_width -- The number of pixels to remove from each edge of each fov before inserting it into the mosaic.